-The Consumer Protection Law (181/2018) and its Executive Regulation require all providers of services and products in Egypt, except for the entities that are subject to the supervision of the Central Bank of Egypt (CBE) and the Egyptian Supervisory Authority, to have all advertising, data, information, documents, invoices, receipts, contracts including e-documents with the consumer to be in Arabic or in a bilingual or multilineage form, providing that the Arabic language must be one of these languages.
+Consumer Protection Law No. 181/2018 and its Executive Regulation require all providers of services and products in Egypt, except for the entities that are subject to the supervision of the CBE and the Egyptian

+Supervisory Authority, to have all advertising, data, information, documents, invoices, receipts, contracts including e-documents with the consumer to be in Arabic or a bilingual or multilineage form, providing that the Arabic language must be one of these languages.